RenaKunisaki/bfres_importer/README.md

 - `npc_zelda_miko` is weird, needs investigation
 - Decompressing is slow
     - Progress indicator sucks, but I don't think Blender provides any way to do a better one
-- No way to turn off the generation of dump files
 - `Animal_Bee`'s UV map is all wrong
 - Importing fails if not in object mode
 - The addon preferences don't show up and I have no idea why